The Top Benefits of Air Conditioning Maintenance

 There Are Two Main Types of Sump Pumps

-pumps There are two main types of sump pumps, and they include:
+Submersible and pedestal sump pumps showcasing different designs and components, illustrating essential types of sump pumps for basement flooding prevention.
+There are two main types of sump pumps, and they include:

 • Submersible sump pumps: To install these devices, a plumber will first dig a basement pit, then place the submersible sump pump inside.
 The motor will be in the hole and can be submerged in water.
 Once the pit fills with water, it’ll turn on and divert the floodwater elsewhere.
 This type of sump pump is typically more efficient than the other but more expensive and has a shorter lifespan because the motor is submerged.